James Toseland: MotoGP (2008–2009)

-Return to Superbike World Championship – and retirement (2010-2011)
+Return to Superbike World Championship – and retirement (2010–2011)

 After losing his place at Tech3 Yamaha to Ben Spies, Toseland took over Spies' place at the Sterilgarda Yamaha World Superbike team for the 2010 Superbike World Championship season.
 His teammate was fellow British rider Cal Crutchlow.

 Toseland struggled to adapt to the new bike early in the season, only gaining 4 podium finishes going into the last two rounds of the season.

-For 2011, after being offered a return to Ten Kate Honda, he signed for the factory-backed BMW Motorrad Italia Team aboard the BMW S1000RR.
+For 2011, after being offered a return to Ten Kate Honda, Toseland signed for the factory-backed BMW Motorrad Italia Team aboard the BMW S1000RR.

 In September 2011, Toseland confirmed that, following the wrist injury sustained during a crash at Aragon in Spain, he would retire from racing immediately.

 Toseland used his previous experience on the race track to help develop up-and-coming motorcycle racing stars of the future as part of his involvement with the Phil Burgan Race Academy.
 From 2012, Toseland stepped into a mentoring role, providing one-to-one support for the Academy's talented young motorcycle racers including Danny Kent and Sylvain Barrier.